Mystery kid – Robin Gunningham in 1989 when he was a pupil at Bristol Cathedral School.

 Indeed, trying to establish who the elusive Banksy is has proved as difficult as predicting the location of his next work.

-But now, after an exhaustive year-long investigation in which the DailyMail has spoken to dozens of friends, former colleagues, enemies, flatmates, and members of Banksy’s close family, The DailyMail on Sunday has come as close as anyone possibly can to revealing his identity.
+But now, after an exhaustive year-long investigation in which the DailyMail has spoken to dozens of friends, former colleagues, enemies, flatmates, and members of Banksy’s close family, The DailyMail has come as close as anyone possibly can to revealing his identity.

 And far from being a radical tearaway from an inner-city council estate, the man that the DailyMail identified as Banksy is, perhaps all too predictably, a former public schoolboy brought up in middle-class suburbia.